obsidiansystems/hydra-pay/README.md

 This will cover:

-* Spinning up a network (This includes starting and managing hydra nodes)
+* Spinning up a network (This includes starting and managing Hydra Nodes)
 * An API to make the common operations simple to execute:
   * Initialization
   * Commiting